Movie Info

 Susan Morrow: [referring to Edward] I loved him.
 He was a writer, and I didn’t have faith in him.
 I panicked and I did something horrible to him.
 Something unforgivable, really.

-Susan Morrow: I left him.
+Susan Morrow: [referring to Edward] I left him.
 I left him in a brutal way, for the handsome and dashing Hutton.

 Bobby Andes: I got lung cancer.
 It’s metastasized.